JuliaQCD: Portable lattice QCD package in Julia language

-In recent years, there has been a trend towards utilizing C++, like Bridge++, for its advanced features and improved performance in complex simulations.
+In recent years, there has been a trend toward utilizing C++, as in Bridge++, for its advanced features and improved performance in complex simulations.
 Grid \cite{Boyle:2015tjk} is a prime example of this trend, offering robust support for both CPU and GPU computations.
 The Grid Python Toolkit (GPT) extends this functionality to Python, allowing for easy integration with data analysis and machine learning workflows.
 Another significant development is SIMULATeQCD \cite{HotQCD:2023ghu}, which specializes in multi-GPU implementations, enabling high-performance lattice QCD computations.
 Additionally, QUDA (QCD on CUDA) \cite{Clark:2009wm} serves as a sub-library that provides specialized routines for running lattice QCD computations on NVIDIA GPUs.
 By leveraging CUDA architectures, QUDA offers substantial speedups for specific operations within larger QCD packages, rather than functioning as a standalone QCD software suite.

-The increasing adoption of Python in scientific computing has led to the development of tools like Lyncs-API and pyQCD \cite{Spraggs:2014pda} and also GPT.
+The increasing adoption of Python in scientific computing has led to the development of tools such as Lyncs-API, pyQCD \cite{Spraggs:2014pda}, and the Grid Python Toolkit (GPT).
 These projects provide high-level interfaces for lattice QCD calculations, combining Python's user-friendly syntax with the computational efficiency of C++ backends.
-Lyncs-API, as discussed by \cite{Bacchio:2022bjk}, offers a flexible API for a variety of QCD computations, while pyQCD similarly integrates Python and C++ for efficient lattice QCD research.

-This landscape illustrates the evolution of lattice QCD software from traditional Fortran and C implementations to modern, multi-language frameworks designed for the latest HPC environments.
+Lyncs-API, as discussed in \cite{Bacchio:2022bjk}, offers a flexible API for a variety of QCD computations, while pyQCD similarly integrates Python and C++ for efficient lattice QCD research.
+This landscape illustrates the evolution of lattice QCD software from traditional Fortran and C implementations to modern, multi-language frameworks designed for contemporary HPC environments.
 LatticeQCD.jl contributes to this ongoing evolution by leveraging Julia's capabilities, providing a new, efficient, and accessible option for researchers.